Midnight medical emergencies are certainly stressful events – and there’s no telling when you or your loved ones might be caught up in one.

 First step: keep calm as much as possible.
 Whether you or your loved one is experiencing an injured ankle, shortness of breath, stomach pain or so on, keeping your voice and mental state steady will help the whole household remain calm.

-If you’re attending to a loved one that’s fallen down or is in a disoriented state of mind, don’t leave them unattended.
+If you’re attending to a loved one who has fallen down or is in a disoriented state of mind, don’t leave them unattended.
 If they’ve suffered a fall, don’t move them excessively in case the injury gets aggravated.

 Your next step will be to assess the symptoms of you or your loved one, before deciding on whether to proceed to the A&E or a 24-hour clinic if you decide that it’s best to immediately seek medical treatment.